1939 New York World's Fair

-The 1939 New York World's Fair (also known as the 1939–1940 New York World's Fair) was an international exposition at Flushing Meadows–Corona Park in Queens, New York City, New York, United States.
-The fair included exhibitions, activities, performances, films, art, and food presented by 62 nations, 35 U.S. states and territories, and 1,400 organizations and companies.
-Slightly more than 45 million people attended over two seasons.
-It was based on "the world of tomorrow", with an opening slogan of "Dawn of a New Day".
-The 1202 acre fairground consisted of seven color-coded zones, as well as two standalone focal exhibits.
-The fairground had about 375 buildings.
+The 1939 New York World's Fair (also known as the 1939–1940 New York World's Fair) was an international exposition held at Flushing Meadows–Corona Park in Queens, New York City, United States.
+The fair featured exhibitions, activities, performances, films, artworks, and food presented by 62 nations, 35 U.S. states and territories, and more than 1,400 organizations and companies.
+Slightly over 45 million people attended across two seasons.
+Themed to "the world of tomorrow" and promoted with the slogan "Dawn of a New Day", the 1202 acre fairground was divided into seven color-coded zones and two standalone focal exhibits, with approximately 375 buildings.

-Plans for the 1939 World's Fair were first announced in September 1935, and the New York World's Fair Corporation (WFC) began constructing the fairground in June 1936.
-The fair opened on April 30, 1939, coinciding with the 150th anniversary of the first inauguration of George Washington.
-World War II began four months into the 1939 World's Fair, forcing some exhibits to close.
-The fair attracted over 45 million visitors and ultimately recouped only 32% of its original cost.
-After the fair ended on October 27, 1940, most pavilions were demolished or removed, though some buildings were relocated or retained for the 1964 New York World's Fair.
+Plans for the fair were first announced in September 1935, and the New York World's Fair Corporation (WFC) began construction in June 1936.
+The fair officially opened on April 30, 1939, coinciding with the 150th anniversary of the first inauguration of George Washington.
+Four months after the fair’s opening, World War II began in Europe, prompting several exhibitions to close or scale back.
+Although the fair ultimately drew more than 45 million visitors, it recouped only 32% of its original cost.
+When the exposition closed on October 27, 1940, most pavilions were demolished or removed, while others were relocated or reused during the 1964 New York World's Fair.

-The fair hosted many activities and cultural events.
-Participating governments, businesses, and organizations were celebrated on specific theme days.
-Musical performances took place in conjunction with the fair, and sculptures and artworks were displayed throughout the fairground and within pavilions.
-The fairground also displayed consumer products, including electronic devices, and there were dozens of restaurants and concession stands.
-The exposition spurred increased spending in New York City and indirectly influenced Queens' further development.
-Artifacts from the fair still exist, and the event has also been dramatized in media.
+Throughout its run, the fair hosted a wide array of cultural programming, including themed celebration days for participating nations, states, businesses, and organizations.
+Musical performances, sculptures, and visual artworks were displayed throughout the grounds and within individual pavilions.
+Numerous restaurants and concession stands operated across the site, and a variety of consumer products such as new household appliances and early electronic devices were showcased to the public.
+The exposition stimulated significant spending within New York City and contributed to the broader development of Queens.
+Many artifacts from the fair survive in museums and private collections, and the event has been referenced or dramatized in film, television, and other media.